France backs Lauvergeon for "major" EADS role

-PARIS France has stepped up support for Anne Lauvergeon as the potential new chairwoman of EADS EAD.PA, injecting fresh uncertainty into efforts to free the European aerospace group's top management from state interference.
+PARIS, Jan 28 France has stepped up support for Anne Lauvergeon as the potential new chairwoman of EADS , injecting fresh uncertainty into efforts to free the European aerospace group's top management from state interference.

 "Let us respect the governance structures of the company ... but it seems to me that she has all the necessary qualities to play a major role at EADS in view of her energy and industrial competence."